jbkinney/mavenn/docs/index.rst

     <h3><font color="red">Under active development.</font></h3>

-MAVE-NN is a Python package for inferring quantitative models of genotype-phenotype (G-P) maps from multiplexed assays of variant effect (MAVEs).
-MAVE-NN formulates this inference problem as a neural network training problem, one designed to identify G-P maps that compress sequence-encoded information with minimal loss.
-By using a TensorFlow back end, MAVE-NN enables the rapid and robust inference of G-P maps even on very large datasets.
+MAVE-NN enables the rapid quantitative modeling of genotype-phenotype (G-P) maps from the data produced by a wide variety of multiplex assays of variant effect (MAVEs).
+Such assays include deep mutational scanning (DMS) experiments on proteins, as well as massively parallel reporter assays (MPRAs) on DNA or RNA regulatory sequences.
+MAVE-NN conceptualizes G-P map inference as a problem in information compression; this problem is then solved by training a neural network using a TensorFlow backend.

-MAVE-NN is written for Python 3.6 and is provided under an MIT open source license.
+MAVE-NN is written for Python 3 and is provided under an MIT open source license.
 The :ref:`installation`, :ref:`quickstart`, and :ref:`tutorial` sections below will help users quickly get MAVE-NN working for their own research needs.